flapjackstan/nvim/README.md

 - Tab and ShiftTab switch buffers (aka tabs)
 - `:vs` creates a vertical split. ctrl-w h or l switches focus.
 - `Mason` is a package manager that lets you download a `lsp` server for autocomplete
-- Steps for nerdfont
+- Steps for nerdfont on linux
    - Download a Nerd Font
-   - Unzip and copy to ~/.fonts
+   - if on linux Unzip and copy to ~/.fonts, if wsl then left click all fonts and click install
    - Run the command fc-cache -fv to manually rebuild the font cache
+   - in your terminal settings pick downloaded font

 # Todo
 - Setup VS Code like autocompletes for python and sql